libpfasst/LibPFASST/docs/source/compiling.rst

  make MKVERBOSE=TRUE DEBUG=TRUE

-There is is a Fortran dependency file included called .depend.
+There is a Fortran dependency file included called .depend.
 If you want to remake this, it can be done using the makedpef90 package by uncommenting out the appropriate lines in Makefile.rules and typing

 make depend